 Contact: Rebecca Green

-CGH Medical Center recently concluded its 2019 Summer Scholars Program - a program designed to provide students in the CGH service area with an opportunity to explore the healthcare field.
+CGH Medical Center recently concluded its 2022 Summer Scholars Program - a program designed to provide students in the CGH service area with an opportunity to explore the healthcare field.
 Over the last two months, this year’s participants had the opportunity to work one-on-one with CGH physicians, while also attending lectures about careers in the healthcare field and rotating between our various medical departments.
-The 2019 program concluded with a luncheon, where each of the students described the research project they worked on and/or completed while at CGH.
+The 2022 program concluded with a program, where each of the students described the research project they worked on and/or completed while at CGH.

 “We congratulate each of these students not only for their academic achievements thus far, but also for their accomplishments throughout the summer,” said Dr. Paul Steinke, CGH President and CEO.
 “They were all very deserving of this opportunity, and we look forward to watching their careers grow in the healthcare field.”